Origin and History

 The officers wore the same uniform with the following exceptions:

-- golden buttonholes on the coat (the pattern changed during the 1760s)
+- golden embroidered buttonholes on the coat (the pattern changed during the 1760s)

 Drummers of the regiments of dragoons wore the same uniform as the troopers but decorated on the seams with yellow braids bordered white and decorated with a black pattern.